 Muscle cramps can be a debilitating medical issue affecting people across the broad spectrum of levels of activity, age, competitive sports and the military.
-Muscle cramps and spasms can produce significant pain, cause a worker to lose time, have elderly persons become inactive due to fear of pain, cause sleep depravation due to through-the-night pain, render a military soldier incapacitated, and an athlete unable to return to competition.
+Muscle cramps and spasms can produce significant discomfort, cause a worker to lose time, have elderly persons become inactive due to fear of discomfort, cause sleep depravation due to through-the-night discomfort, render a military soldier incapacitated, and an athlete unable to return to competition.
 To varying degrees, humans all suffer the symptoms of muscle cramping or spasms from birth to death.
 For much of the time, these are an annoyance and happen rather infrequently so as not to be considered chronic.
 For the moment they are certainly painful, but typically subside somewhat quickly and the person resumes their normal activity.
 People that suffer from muscle cramps and spasms can have a chronic situation that impedes their ability to perform their jobs, compete or complete their activities of daily living.

 Mature Adults That Suffer from Chronic Muscle Cramps: